dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/faq.md

 </summary>
 <p>

 Milkomeda Liquid Staking is a decentralized standard that allows users to participate in a staking protocol while maintaining custody of their funds and receiving a yield baring tokenized representation of those funds.
-In the case of Cardano, users can stake their milkADA (tokenized representation of ADA) to receive stMilkADA, which accrues layer 1 staking rewards.
+In the case of Cardano, users can stake their mADA (tokenized representation of ADA) to receive stMADA, which accrues layer 1 staking rewards.

 </p>
 </details>